hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 there is little use in trying to preserve *anything* in between invocations.. (but just in case, we'll tag this sentiment with #[#ac-023].)

-*while* we are resolving nodes (operations or atom-esques) that are requisites for this one invocation (and keep in mind we resolve these recursively), we will make sure we don't cycle while resolving them. so the index structure for one stack frame exists one-to-one with such a
+*while* we are resolving nodes (operations or primitivesques) that are requisites for this one invocation (and keep in mind we resolve these recursively), we will make sure we don't cycle while resolving them. so the index structure for one stack frame exists one-to-one with such a